In this post, we will explain to you further what’s the difference between analog and digital sound signals.

 Should I Invest in Analog Equipment If I’m Beginner

-Even though analog equipment is of superior quality than digital sound equipment, they don’t come cheap.
+Even though analog equipment is of superior quality to digital sound equipment, they don’t come cheap.

 Here’s the deal.
 If you can’t afford high-quality analog sound equipment, you’ll be better off going for digital sound equipment.